moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 Further there are novel research topics and we would love GitLab presented in the AI Research community by publishing our approaches on Evaluation

-## 📚 Prompt Library ( Data)
+## 📚 Prompt Library (Data)

-We create large libraries ( prompts as data) that serves as a proxy to production.
-We do this by understanding various complexities of tasks and methods so we can holistically evaluate a set of data beyond few tests but more as a performance in production.
-The currents tasks we have included or are planning in the immediate team  in the prompt library are as below.
+We create large libraries (prompts as data) that serve as a proxy to production.We do this by understanding the various complexities of tasks and methods, allowing us to holistically evaluate a set of data beyond a few tests, and more as a performance in production.The current tasks we have included or are planning to include in the prompt library are as follows

 1. Code Completion
 2. Code Genertation